The One Planet Sustainable Tourism Programme

 One Planet

-The One Planet Sustainable Tourism Programme is currently guided by the Global Strategy for Sustainable Consumption and Production 2023-2030 which proposes to accelerate the sustainable transformation of the tourism sector, focusing on climate neutral, nature supportive and pollution free operations.
+The One Planet Sustainable Tourism Programme is currently guided by the Global Strategy for Sustainable Consumption and Production 2023-2030 which identifies tourism as a key sector to accelerate sustainability across the multiple stages of its value chain.

 SCP is about fulfilling the needs of all while using fewer natural resources, including energy and water and producing less waste and pollution.
 SCP aims at promoting resource efficiency and sustainable practices for the industry as well as the consumers.
 UN Environment (2015)